sebschlicht/plg_system_rimages/README.md

 Each breakpoint will lead to a resized version of the slider images and devices can select the smallest version that fills their viewport width.
 If image generation is enabled (default setting), these resized and compressed versions will be generated automatically.

-You could add another breakpoint at 360px to offer tiny versions to older smartphones and similar devices.
+Now you could add another breakpoint at 360px to offer tiny versions to older smartphones and similar devices, for example.

 ## Installation